 Karen Maas is professor of accounting and sustainability in the department of finance and accounting at the Open University, which is based in the UK.
 Karen is also academic director of Impact Centre Erasmus, a research institute in Rotterdam that focuses on impact strategy and management.
 Her focuses are sustainability, measuring performance and impact investing.
 Karen is also responsible for the executive Corporate Social Responsibility programme at the Erasmus School of Accounting and Assurance.
 She is a member of the Sustainable Finance Lab and the Sustainable Pension Investment Lab.
 Her work has been published in academic journals and books, on radio and in newspapers.

 € 3,500 (excl.
-21% VAT) including course materials, and lunches and snacks if applicable.
-These fees do not include hotel accommodation.
+21% VAT) including course materials, lunches, and snacks.
+This fee does not include hotel accommodation.

 25% discount for alumni from Erasmus University Rotterdam and RSM, and for (corporate) partners of the Erasmus Platform for Sustainable Value Creation.
 View the platform's current list of (corporate) partners to see if you are eligible for the 25% discount.

 All of our short courses can also be delivered as personalised in-company training to groups of employees from the same organisation.
 This enables us to develop a comprehensive programme that focuses on your organisation’s own unique situation and issues.